-Under the act, in any criminal prosecution or juvenile court proceeding charging state OMWI or an "equivalent offense that is watercraft-related," the act replaces the existing term "equivalent violation" with the term "equivalent offense that is watercraft-related," as defined in the act, the court may admit evidence on the concentration of alcohol, drugs of abuse, or a combination of them "in the defendant's whole blood, blood serum or plasma, breath, urine, or other bodily substance at the time of the alleged violation as shown by chemical analysis of the substance withdrawn within three hours of the time of the alleged violation."
-The act also states that the court may admit evidence on the concentration of alcohol, drugs of abuse, or a combination of them when a person submits to a blood, breath, urine, or other bodily substance test at the request of a law enforcement officer under the Watercraft Implied Consent Law or when a blood or urine sample is obtained pursuant to a search warrant (this is a modification of prior law, with the act adding the language in italics).
+Operation of the bill.
+Under the bill, in any criminal prosecution or juvenile court proceeding charging state OMWI or an "equivalent offense that is watercraft-related" (note that the bill replaces the existing term "equivalent violation" with the term "equivalent offense that is watercraft-related," as defined in the bill and as described below in "Definition of "equivalent offense" as used in OVI and OMWI laws"), the court may admit evidence on the concentration of alcohol, drugs of abuse, or a combination of them "in the defendant's whole blood, blood serum or plasma, breath, urine, or other bodily substance at the time of the alleged violation as shown by chemical analysis of the substance withdrawn within three hours of the time of the alleged violation."
+The bill also states that the court may admit evidence on the concentration of alcohol, drugs of abuse, or a combination of them when a person submits to a blood, breath, urine, or other bodily substance test at the request of a law enforcement officer under the Watercraft Implied Consent Law or when a blood or urine sample is obtained pursuant to a search warrant (this is a modification of existing law, with the bill adding the language in italics).

-The act additionally specifies that, in any criminal prosecution or juvenile court proceeding for a state OMWI violation or an "equivalent offense that is watercraft-related," the result of any test of any blood or urine withdrawn and analyzed at any hospital, ambulatory care facility, long-term care facility, pharmacy, emergency pharmacy, emergency facility, or health care practitioner (health care provider as defined in R.C.
+The bill additionally specifies that, in any criminal prosecution or juvenile court proceeding for a state OMWI violation or an "equivalent offense that is watercraft-related," the result of any test of any blood or urine withdrawn and analyzed at any hospital, ambulatory care facility, long-term care facility, pharmacy, emergency pharmacy, emergency facility, or health care practitioner (health care provider as defined in R.C.
 2317.02) may be admitted with expert testimony to be considered with any other relevant and competent evidence in determining the guilt or innocence of the defendant.

-The act specifies that the requirement for an analysis in accordance with Director of Health standards and for allowing the person tested to have another chemical test administered by a qualified technician, chemist, or phlebotomist of the person's own choosing apply only to the manners described in the second preceding paragraph by which a court may admit evidence of the alcohol, drug, controlled substance, or metabolite content of a person's bodily substance.
+The bill specifies that the requirement for an analysis in accordance with Director of Health standards and for allowing the person tested to have another chemical test administered by a qualified technician, chemist, or phlebotomist of the person's own choosing, discussed above in "Existing law," apply only to the manners described in the second preceding paragraph by which a court may admit evidence of the alcohol, drug, controlled substance, or metabolite content of a person's bodily substance.
 (R.C.
 1547.11(D)(1) and (3).)